Atlanta Deportation Defense Attorneys

-Deportation proceedings – formally known as "removal proceedings" – require a specialized knowledge of both immigration law and criminal law, since many non-citizens face deportation due to criminal convictions or pending criminal charges.
-The immigration lawyers at Ross & Pines handle both immigration cases and criminal defense cases, so you can be assured that you are getting the best possible legal counsel and representation to fight for you.
+Deportation proceedings – formally known as "removal proceedings" – require specialized knowledge of both immigration law and criminal law, since many non-citizens face deportation due to criminal convictions or pending criminal charges.
+At Ross & Pines, we handle both immigration cases and criminal cases, so you can be assured that you are getting the best possible legal counsel and representation to fight for you.

-If you are not a citizen of the United States and are charged with committing any criminal offense, it is critical that you speak to both a criminal defense lawyer and an immigration lawyer.
-At Ross & Pines, we have both criminal and immigration lawyers and we can provide you with the representation you need to navigate your current circumstances.
+If you are not a citizen of the United States and are charged with committing any criminal offense, it is critical that you speak to a lawyer who understands both immigration and criminal law in Georgia.
+At Ross & Pines we can provide you with the representation you need to navigate your current circumstances.
 Our firm shares more than 100 years of collective experience, and we are proud to put our knowledge and resources to use to help you stay in the United States.

 Begin your journey with our firm – call (888) 838-4858 for a consultation.

 - Arrest or conviction of any felony or misdemeanor criminal offense